-(students outside of Pitt County who do not have access to the physical campus)
+(students outside of Pitt County are not able to come to the physical campus)

 Official WithdrawalDuring the first twelve weeks of a semester, a student may withdraw from standard 16-week courses without penalty.
 (See college calendar for applicable date each semester.)
 For all courses other than standard 16-week courses, the 75% point of the class will be the official withdrawal deadline.
 For standard 16-week courses, no official withdrawals will be permitted during the last four (4) weeks of any semester.
 For all courses other than standard 16-week courses, no official withdrawals will be permitted during the last 25% of the class.
-Any exceptions to this policy must be agreed upon by both the student's curricular division director and the vice president of student development.
+Any exceptions to this policy must be agreed upon by both the student's curriculum Division Dean and the Vice President of Student Development.
 Official withdrawals do not count as hours attempted.

 VETERANS NOTE: Any course for which an unofficial withdrawal or an "I" (Incomplete) is received may not be retaken for pay purposes under the Title 38, U.S. Code as amended by Public Law 93-508.